 However, you might feel your hair a bit relaxed after applying eggs to it.
 That’s because of proteins coating your manes.
 And it only lasts for a day or two.

 Sodium bicarbonate, also called baking soda, can strip a perm from your hair.
-It is an ideal option for someone who has frizzy permed hair already.
+It is an ideal option for someone who has curly permed hair already.
 Baking soda has a pH of 9 and includes a reducing agent required for breaking the disulfide bonds.

 Many people use baking soda as a clarifying product for their hair.
-So, it is not as harsh as those perm solutions and relaxers.
+So, it is not as harsh as those perm solutions and relaxers

 Before using baking soda to remove perm from your hair, you will need a neutralizing shampoo or a conditioner.
 It is crucial to neutralize the basic pH of baking soda and reform those broken disulfide bonds into a straight conformation.